DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 You should check your eligibility with the teacher training provider before you apply.

+[Find salaried teacher training](https://www.find-postgraduate-teacher-training.service.gov.uk/) by applying the ‘only show courses that come with a salary’ filter.

 ### Teach First

 You could also consider Teach First to earn a salary while you train.
 To apply for Teach First, you should [visit the Teach First website](https://www.teachfirst.org.uk/).